protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 Click *Finish*

 Run the code generator as you did it in the ST-Tutorial.
 Compile your project.
+Hint: Remove the *vApplicationTickHook* stub from step 1.

 Open *main.c* and call *etStart* as you did it in the ST-Tutorial.